tlog-dev/tlog/README.md

 func TestService(t *testing.T) {
 	topics := "conn,rawbody" // get it from flags

-	tostderr := false // if function crash messages from testing.T will not be printed
+	// if function crash messages from testing.T will not be printed
+	// so set it to os.Stderr or buffer to print logs on your own
+	// leave it nil to print to the test like by t.Logf var tostderr io.Writer

 	tl := tlog.NewTestLogger(t, topics, tostderr)